From the receptionist at the front door to top executives, people want to be treated fairly.

 - increases productivity.

-Thus, fairness is not related simply to “soft returns” (e.g. higher satisfaction).
-The data from employee surveys show that manager fairness increases teamwork, retention and productivity – which have genuine bottom-line consequences.
+Thus, manager fairness is not related simply to “soft returns” (e.g. higher satisfaction).
+The data from employee surveys show that manager fairness increases teamwork, retention, and productivity – which have genuine bottom-line consequences.

 Overall, prudent organizations will carefully manage fairness.
-This creates a more satisfied workforce and makes genuine contributions to the bottom-line – while positioning your organization as an Employer of Choice.
+This creates a more satisfied and engaged workforce and makes genuine contributions to the bottom-line – while positioning your organization as an Employer of Choice.